timrwood/grunt-haychtml/readme.md

 about/index.html > about/index.html
 ```

-If stripExtension is false, the destination path will directly mirror the
+If `stripExtension` is `false`, the destination path will directly mirror the
 source path.

 Examples with `stripExtension = false`.